Eyevinn/node-cat/readme.md

   const result = await httpValidator.validateCloudFrontRequest(request);
   // If renewed new token is found here given catr type is "header" console.log(result.cfResponse.headers['cta-common-access-token']);
-  response = result.cfResponse;
+  console.log(result.count); // Number of times the token has been used (undefined if no store is enabled) response = result.cfResponse;
   if (result.claims) {
     console.log(result.claims);